 Rehabilitative Tui Na Massage and Yoga with Susu

-1st December - 27th April 2019Everyday modern life can lead to a wide variety of chronic and acute conditions that often require intervention and restoration to balance.
+10th December - 31st January 2020Everyday modern life can lead to a wide variety of chronic and acute conditions that often require intervention and restoration to balance.
 Susu offers Rehabilitative Treatments integrating clinical Tui Na massage, moxibustion and cupping--all rooted in Traditional Chinese Medicine—to address headaches, insomnia, joint pain, arthritis, and muscle strain, whether it be new or past injuries.

 During your hands on session with Susu she will utilize any mix of the following:

 TuiNa Massage – A form of Chinese manipulative therapy used to bring the eight principles of Traditional Chinese Medicine in to balance.
 The areas between the joints, known as the eight gates, are pressed, massaged, squeezed or otherwise manipulated to open the body’s defensive Chi (Wei Qi) and get the energy moving in the meridians and the muscles.
 The name comes from this, “Tui” means “to push” and “Na” means “to lift and squeeze”.